 5. Tillya Kori Madrasah, Samarkand

-Tillya Kori Madrasah, nestled in the heart of Samarkand, Uzbekistan, is an architectural marvel that echoes the profound historical significance of the city.
+The Tillya Kori Madrasah, the final structure to make up Samarkand’s Registan, is perhaps the most extravagant of them all.
 Constructed during the 17th century, this madrasah boasts a resplendent facade adorned with gleaming golden embellishments and an imposing entrance.

-Within its hallowed halls, Tillya Kori Madrasah once served as an educational center, fostering the pursuit of wisdom.
+Tillya Kori, meaning ‘decorated with gold‘, once operated as an educational center, fostering the pursuit of wisdom.
 Today, it continues to enthrall visitors with its opulent design, providing a glimpse into the intellectual and artistic achievements of Samarkand’s storied past.

 6. Kalta Minor Minaret, Khiva

-Kalta Minor Minaret, nestled in the enchanting city of Khiva, stands as a distinctive architectural wonder that echoes the rich historical tapestry of this ancient city.
-This distinctive minaret, commissioned by the Mughal noble Muhammad Amin Khan, reaches a height of 26 meters.
+Kalta Minor Minaret, nestled in Khiva’s Itchan Kala, stands as a unique architectural wonder that echoes the rich historical tapestry of this ancient city.
+This distinctive turqoise minaret, commissioned by the Mughal noble Muhammad Amin Khan, reaches a height of 26 meters.
 Its original design, which aimed for a height of 70 meters, was halted due to his passing in 1855.

 7. Gur Emir Mausoleum, Samarkand

-Gur Emir Mausoleum, is an architectural relic hailing from the city’s historical zenith.
-Constructed during a pivotal era of Samarkand’s prominence, this mausoleum boasts a distinctive domed structure that reflects the artistic ingenuity of its time.
-Originally built to be the tomb of Muhammad Shah, grandson of conqueror Timur (Tamerlane), the tomb later also became the resting place of Timur himself after his death in 1405.
+Originally built to be the tomb of Muhammad Shah, grandson of conqueror Timur (Tamerlane), the tomb later also became the resting place of Timur himself after his unexpected death in 1405.

 8. Great Minaret of the Kalon, Bukhara